spaceitup/checkout-android/README.rst

 .. code-block:: java

     PaymentUI paymentUI = PaymentUI.getInstance();
     paymentUI.setGroupResId(R.raw.customgroups);
     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

-Disable grouping
+Disable default group
 ----------------

-If each payment method should be placed in a separate card then this can be achieved by providing a grouping Json settings file with an empty array.
+By default the Android SDK groups together payment methods VISA, Mastercard and AMEX into one card.
+To disable this default group the Android SDK must be told that no groups are desired.
+This can be achieved by initializing the Android SDK with a group json file containing an empty array.

-Example disablegroups.json file:
+Example disabledefaultgroup.json file:

 .. code-block:: json

     []

-Code sample how to set the disabledgroups.json file:
+Code sample how to set the disabledefaultgroup.json file:

 .. code-block:: java

     PaymentUI paymentUI = PaymentUI.getInstance();
-    paymentUI.setGroupResId(R.raw.disablegroups);
+    paymentUI.setGroupResId(R.raw.disabledefaultgroup);
     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

 Smart Selection